Nemtrack/netflix-frontend/README.md

 An Angular application which utilizes the Streaming Availability RapidAPI API to help users find movies and series available on different streaming platforms.

 ## Technologies Used
-- Angular
+- Angular v16
-- Streaming Availability RapidAPI
+- Streaming Availability RapidAPI API
 - flagcdn.com for flag images

 ## Pages